 Zeus is supposed to be in charge.
 He boasts of being stronger than all the other gods together but appears to avoid putting it to the test.
 See 'the golden rope', Il.
 8.19.
-Hera is number two though she wants more, Athena is Tritogeneia, third-born (just as Zeus became first-born) and Aphrodite is fourth, though sometimes stronger than Zeus himself.
+Hera is number two with a bullet, Athena is Tritogeneia, third-born (Zeus' favourite daughter) and Aphrodite is fourth, though sometimes stronger than Zeus himself.

 The solid red part is our Nomos, its border is Sophrosyne

 "have" beauty or "be" beauty

 God the Father -

 the Son -